-The Company reported net income attributable to Lazard Ltd of \$260 million, as compared to net income of \$829 million in the 2015 period, which included a charge relating to the redemption of a significant portion of the Company's 2017 Notes, as well as the impact of the provision pursuant to the tax receivable agreement.
+The Company reported net income attributable to Lazard Group of \$307 million, as compared to net income of \$330 million in the 2015 period.
 The changes in the Company's operating results during these periods are described below.

 Net revenue decreased \$119 million, or 7%, with operating revenue decreasing \$123 million, or 7%, as compared to the 2015 period.
-Fee revenue from investment banking and other advisory activities decreased \$51 million, or 5%, primarily due to decreases in

-M&A and Other Advisory fees.
+Fee revenue from investment banking and other advisory activities decreased \$51 million, or 5%, primarily due to decreases in M&A and Other Advisory fees.
 The decrease in M&A and Other Advisory fee revenue was primarily due to a lower number of M&A transactions completed as compared to the 2015 period.
 This decrease was partially offset by an increase in Restructuring revenue, which generally reflected a higher level of activity in the U.S. energy sector in the 2016 period.
 Asset management fees, including incentive fees, decreased \$55 million, or 7%, as compared to the 2015 period, due to a decrease in average AUM primarily as a result of market depreciation, a change in the mix of AUM and a decrease in incentive fees relating to traditional investment products and mutual funds.
 In the aggregate, interest income, other revenue and interest expense decreased \$13 million as compared to the 2015 period, primarily due to a \$24 million gain in the 2015 period on the disposal of the Company's Australian private equity business (which relates primarily to the realization of carried interest at fair value) partially offset by, in the 2016 period, higher gains attributable to investments held in connection with LFI.